lucianmurmurache/meetup3000/README.md

 6. View a chart showing the number of upcoming events by date.

 ## Technical Details
-● The app is a React application.
+1. The app is a React application.
-● The app is built using the TDD technique.
+2. The app is built using the TDD technique.
-● The app passes Lighthouse’s PWA checklist.
+3. The app passes Lighthouse’s PWA checklist.
-● The app makes use of data visualization (recharts).
+4. The app makes use of data visualization (recharts).
-● The app’s code is hosted in a Git repository on GitHub.
+5. The app’s code is hosted in a Git repository on GitHub.
-● The app is monitored using an online monitoring tool [Atatus](https://www.atatus.com/).
+6. The app is monitored using an online monitoring tool [Atatus](https://www.atatus.com/).
-● The app is using the Meetup API and OAuth2 authentication flow.
+7. The app is using the Meetup API and OAuth2 authentication flow.
-● The app works offline or in slow network conditions with the help of a service worker.
+8. The app works offline or in slow network conditions with the help of a service worker.
-● Users are able to install the app on desktop and add the app to their home screen on mobile.
+9. Users are able to install the app on desktop and add the app to their home screen on mobile.
-● The app has an alert system implemented using an OOP approach to show information to the user.
+10. The app has an alert system implemented using an OOP approach to show information to the user.
-● The app displays well on all screen sizes (including mobile and tablet) widths of 1920px and 320px.
+11. The app displays well on all screen sizes (including mobile and tablet) widths of 1920px and 320px.
-● The app works on the latest versions of Chrome, Firefox, Safari, Edge, and Opera, as well as on IE11.
+12. The app works on the latest versions of Chrome, Firefox, Safari, Edge, and Opera, as well as on IE11.
-● The app is using serverless functions (AWS lambda is preferred) for the authorization server instead of using a traditional server.
+13. The app is using serverless functions (AWS lambda) for the authorization server instead of using a traditional server.

 ### Available Scripts